-The principal dentist and the practice managers shared the responsibility for dealing with these.
-Staff told us they would tell the principal dentist or the practice managers about any formal or informal comments or concerns straight away so patients received a quick response.
+The practice manager was responsible for dealing with these.
+Staff told us they would tell the practice manager about any formal or informal comments or concerns straight away so patients received a quick response.

-The principal dentist told us they aimed to settle complaints in-house and would invite patients to speak with them in person to discuss these to resolve issues where possible.
+The principal dentists and the practice manager told us they aimed to settle complaints in-house and would invite patients to speak with them in person to discuss these to resolve issues where possible.
 They told us that the outcomes form any complaints received and learning arising from these would be shared with staff to make improvements where needed.

 We looked at comments the practice received within the previous 12 months.
-These showed the practice received one complaint and numerous positive comments about the treatment they received.
-They also showed the practice responded to concerns appropriately and discussed outcomes with staff to share learning and improve the service.
+These showed the practice responded to concerns appropriately and discussed outcomes with staff to share learning and improve the service.